 The MIND diet aims to promote brain health and has been associated with slower cognitive decline and with decreased risk of developing Alzheimer’s disease.
 But what about Parkinson’s?
-Is there a potential place for the MIND diet and could following this pattern of eating improve your Parkinson’s symptoms and quality of life?
+While we know that Parkinson’s affects your brain and cognitive impairment is a common non-motor symptom, is there a potential place for the MIND diet and could following this pattern of eating improve your Parkinson’s symptoms and quality of life?
 Before looking at this dietary pattern, let’s first take a closer look at the evidence.

 The MIND diet was developed by Martha Clare Morris, PhD, a nutritional epidemiologist, and her colleagues at Rush and Harvard University.
 This dietary pattern is a hybrid of the Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets, both of which have heart healthy benefits.
 Foods from both diets that have been shown to benefit brain health in previous research are included.
 In case you were wondering, MIND stands for the Mediterranean-DASH Intervention for Neurodegenerative Delay.